-Employment History and Alimony
+Relationship Between Employment History and Alimony

-The court will consider evidence to determine if the spouse seeking spousal maintenance can obtain employment to provide for their support; either completely or at least in part.
+You should first know a court will consider evidence to determine if the spouse seeking spousal maintenance can obtain employment to provide for their support; either completely or at least in part.

 So long as the court does not first conclude that the spouse has a disability precluding employment, is the custodian of a young child such that he or she should not be expected to work or is of such an elder age that he or she should not work.

 The court will also consider the educational, vocational, and employment history of the spouse requesting alimony in Arizona.
-The court will examine: